Maria Callas sings two recitals in Paris

 Moving and sublime, Callas was the "voice of the century."
 We see her filmed during two recitals in Paris.

-In her lifetime Maria Callas was a legend.
-Ever since her death on September 16th, 1977, she lives on in the memory of the public at large, far beyond the circle of opera fans.
-Callas was real on stage, like no other singer before her: "Compared to her, most singers were pleasant to listen to, but as if they were disconnected from reality, recalls Renata Scotto.
-Callas spoke to us in the present."
-One needn't say more than that!
+In her lifetime Maria Callas was already a legend, and since her passing on September 16, 1977, she has lived on in the memory of the public at large far beyond the circle of opera fanatics.
+Callas was genuine and authentic on stage, like few others before her: "Compared to her, most singers were pleasant to listen to, but as if they were disconnected from reality," recalls Renata Scotto.
+"Callas spoke to us in the present."

 1965: when she sings Norma by Bellini at the Opéra de Paris, Callas is but the shadow of herself.
 She quits at the fifth performance before the second scene of the second act.
-Yet, a few days before, on May 2nd at the Théâtre des Champs Elysées, Callas, accompanied by the Orchestra of the ORTF and Georges Prêtre, borders on the sublime.
+Yet, a few days before, on May 2nd at the Théâtre des Champs-Élysées, Callas, accompanied by the Orchestra of the ORTF and Georges Prêtre, borders on the sublime.
 With the intelligence of each word and of each note she offers three unforgettable arias: "Adieu notre petite table..."
 (Manon by Massenet), "Ah, non credea mirarti..."
 (La Somnambula by Bellini), "Oh, mio babbino caro..."
 (Gianni Schicchi by Puccini).
 She is beautiful and moving.